Transitional Kindergarten Fast Facts

 In transitional kindergarten, SMARTBoards are utilized to provide differentiated learning opportunities for students with varying learning styles and abilities.
 Weekly enrichment classes include visits to the library, art, physical education, and music.
 Additionally, field trips and special events allow the transitional kindergarten classroom to extend beyond the walls of school as students engage the world in which they live.
 Field trips and special events include community helper visitors; Pumpkin Patch field trip; Gymnastics Studio field trip; Manners Luncheon; 101 Dalmatians Day; and various concerts and school events.

-All GRACE teachers are degreed and certified educators that provide appropriate academic challenge at each grade level while fostering a safe, loving, and caring environment.
+All GRACE transitional kindergarten teachers are degreed and certified educators that provide appropriate academic challenge at each grade level while fostering a safe, loving, and caring environment.